Table of contents

 Special projects show that you have real-world experience employers might be interested in beyond the day-to-day tasks in your workplace.
 Adding projects to your resume can be especially important if you’re just starting out and need experience to point to instead of typical work history.

-Projects are a demonstration of your skill set — from problem-solving to communication and time management — as well as your ability to set and reach a goal.
+Projects demonstrate your skill set — from problem-solving to communication and time management — as well as your ability to set and reach a goal.
 Employers love to see how you’ve accomplished something through initiative and hard work.
 Bonus points if the project is directly relevant to the job you’re targeting.

 How to list projects on your registered nurse resume: